 - 8 electives not from the school of law

-Candidates who discontinue their studies in the Bachelor of Laws may be eligible to exit with the Diploma in Legal Studies on completion of 48 credit points of law subjects or the Advanced Diploma in Legal Studies on completion of 72 credit points of law subjects.
+Candidates who discontinue their studies in the Bachelor of Laws may be eligible to exit with the Diploma in Legal Studies on completion of 8 law subjects (48 credit points) or the Advanced Diploma in Legal Studies on completion of 12 law subjects (72 credit points).

 Choose your subjects